Poetic Justice (Steve Harley album): Song information

 "The Last Time I Saw You" received its debut live performance on 27 January 1994 at the Jabez Clegg in Manchester.
 Its second live performance, alongside "Make Me Smile (Come Up and See Me)", was at the Mick Ronson Memorial Concert at the Hammersmith Odeon in London on 29 April 1994.
 The performance was released on the compilation album The Mick Ronson Memorial Concert in 2001.
 In 2024, Nick Pynn, who played guitar on the track, picked it as his favourite out of all the songs he recorded with Harley.
 The guitar solo used parts recorded from two separate takes.

-The album's three covers were songs Harley had wished he had written himself: Jimmy Ruffin's "What Becomes of the Broken-Hearted?", Bob Dylan's "Love Minus Zero-No Limit" and Van Morrison's "Crazy Love".
+The album's three covers were songs Harley "totally adore[d]" and had wished he had written himself: Jimmy Ruffin's "What Becomes of the Broken-Hearted?", Bob Dylan's "Love Minus Zero-No Limit" and Van Morrison's "Crazy Love".
 In a 1996 interview with Birmingham Evening Mail, Harley said, "I didn't need the help of other songwriters.
 The reason there are cover versions is because I've reached the stage where I'm genuinely at ease with myself, whatever talent I've got.
 I've done some covers on stage but I only ever pick ones I wish I'd written myself.
 'What Becomes of the Broken Hearted', for example, is a classic piece of writing."
 Speaking of "What Becomes of the Broken Hearted", Harley told the Peterborough Evening Telegraph, "I first fell in love to that song.
 It's a great, great song."
 He also revealed to BBC Radio 2 in 1998, "I love the way we did this [track].
 I produced it myself, but a lot of the ideas were down to the guys that were working with me.
 They were really involved in the production.
 [It was] kind of transformed [compared] to the Jimmy Ruffin original."
+Speaking of "Love Minus Zero-No Limit", Harley told The Westmorland Gazette, "I think [Dylan] wrote it as a paean and this is my paean, my prayer with a small 'p' as it were, to him – a sort of nod.
+Without him, I would never have picked up a guitar."
 In a 1997 interview with Smiler, Harley admitted, "There's a lot of people who are quite unhappy with the covers that I've done on my new album, so I'm thinking I won't bother doing any again.
 My audience think I've run out of ideas if I only write eight [songs] out of eleven."